mfontani/tmux-kitty-colors-bug/README.md

 ... is all it takes to fix it.

+Unfortunately that setting is _not_ available on earlier versions.

 ---

 This repository contains a set of files that should help reproduce a problem